 Misinterpreting Revenue as Profit

 Many assume revenue equals profit, but they differ significantly.
 Revenue represents total income before costs.
-For instance, if a company earns $100,000 in sales but spends $80,000 on expenses, their profit is only $20,000.
+For instance, if a company earns $100,000 in sales but spends $80,000 on expenses, its profit is only $20,000.
 Misinterpreting these figures can lead to an overestimation of financial success, misleading stakeholders about the company’s true profitability.

 Overlooking Costs